akhoury/nodebb-plugin-import/README.md

 ### Todo, some are for you to do.
 * todo go through all users who has user.keptPicture == true, and test each image url if 200 or not and filter the ones pointing to my old forum avatar dir.
-* todo create a nodebb-theme that works with your site
-* todo send emails to all users with temp passwords, see the user `u.{_uid}` example JSON and read the comments to find how to get the passwords
+* todo send emails to all users with temp passwords, if you generated new ones, see the user `u.{_uid}` example JSON and read the comments to find how to get the passwords
-* todo maybe implement a nbb plugin that enforces the 1 time use of temp passwords.

 ### Test